Civil affairs: Core Role 3: Support to the restoration and extension of state authority

-U.S. Military Civil Affairs
+U.S. Army Civil Affairs, followed by other branches

 A civil affairs soldier with the 411th Civil Affairs Battalion assesses the reconstruction of sewage lines in Baghdad June 11, 2003.

 According to the U.S. Army, "The force that the Army employs to compete and win within the population is Civil Affairs."
 With their knowledge of governance and diplomacy, Civil Affairs soldiers are the principal experts in assisting a commander on the conduct of civil-military operations, and the sole force trained and tasked to conduct Civil Affairs Operations.

 All Active Component Army Civil Affairs personnel undergo rigorous assessment and selection, followed by extensive training in foreign languages, advanced survivability skills, and negotiations techniques in order to operate autonomously as a small team, in any kind of environment, to achieve strategic end states.
 A Civil Affairs Team of 2 to 4 soldiers will often be the only U.S. military personnel in an entire country, working for the U.S. ambassador as well as their military chain of command.

-Reserve Component Civil Affairs personnel support the conventional military in post-conflict stabilization.
+Reserve Component Civil Affairs personnel assist heavy and light forces in post-conflict stabilization.

 The fundamental role of Civil Affairs forces is to build networks of formal and informal leaders to accomplish important missions in diplomatically or politically sensitive areas.
 SOF Civil Affairs operate as reconnaissance elements within the population, performing their core task of Civil Reconnaissance.
 Civil Information Management, Helping to provide Foreign Humanitarian Assistance, and Nation Assistance.
 They achieve effects by conducting Civil Engagements, applying knowledge of governance, economics, and politics to affect human behavior in the context of military operations or in support of strategic objectives.